Graded Expectations: Betti numbers and anti-lecture hall compositions of random threshold graphs: Probabilistic Results

 For $p = 0$, $T(n,0)$ is necessarily the complete graph on $n+1$ vertices and, for $p = 1$, $T(n,1)$ is necessarily the graph on $n+1$ vertices with no edges.
-Since we know the Betti sequence and anti-composition associated to each of these graphs, we will restrict our most the results in this section to $0 < p < 1$.
+Since we know the Betti sequence and anti-lecture hall composition associated to each of these graphs, we will restrict our focus to $0 < p < 1$ for most of the results in this section.